 Practical info – things to know

 Check-in is mandatory, just like anywhere else.
 But your airline likely allows you to do it online, and that is the easiest option.
-That will also give you a mobile ticket – otherwise go to a machine or to the counter at the airport and print it out.
-If you do need to check-in at the airport, show up early.
-For Schengen flights you must do it at least 90 minutes before departure, for non-Schengen European countries at least 120 minutes before, and for international flights at least 180 minutes before.
+That will also give you a mobile ticket – otherwise, go to a machine or to the counter at the airport and print it out.
+If you do need to check in at the airport, show up early.
+For Schengen flights, you must do it at least 90 minutes before departure, for non-Schengen European countries at least 120 minutes before, and for international flights at least 180 minutes before.
 You can give away your luggage at the same counters as you do the check-in.

 The security area in Lisbon is generally quite fast and the staff is much friendlier than in other airports.

 Be sure to prepare your luggage properly and only bring things with you that are allowed.
 If you’re bringing cash, you can bring up to 10,000 euros without declaring anything.
-Any more than that and you have to fill some documents.
-If you have something to declare in customs when coming in to Lisbon, make sure to do it, although most tourists simply have to go through the corridor that says “Nothing to declare”.
+Any more than that and you have to fill in some documents.
+If you have something to declare in customs when coming into Lisbon, make sure to do it, although most tourists simply have to go through the corridor that says “Nothing to declare”.

 If you have a connecting flight, keep an eye on the timetable and make sure you make your second flight.
-Perhaps you have plenty of time – in that case, enjoy some shopping, grab a meal in the one of the cafés/restaurants in the airport, or sit down to relax.
+Perhaps you have plenty of time – in that case, enjoy some shopping, grab a meal in one of the cafés/restaurants in the airport, or sit down to relax.

 There are 2 terminals in Lisbon Airport but the vast majority of flights go through Terminal 1.
 The second terminal is much smaller and used for low-cost airlines.
 There is a shuttle that connects the two terminals.
 During the Covid-19 situation, all flights moved to Terminal 1.
 It is unclear if Terminal 2 will be back in action again in the upcoming years.

 Lisbon has a pleasant airport with great facilities.
-The staff is friendly, even security is not too much of a hassle, and you can easily entertain yourself with shopping, eating or socializing when at the airport.
+The staff is friendly, even security is not too much of a hassle, and you can easily entertain yourself with shopping, eating, or socializing when at the airport.